solid/solidproject.org/pages/faqs.md

 Organisations that are legal entities can get a WebID and Pod in exactly the same way as an individual would.

 ## Can a data exist in more than one Pod?
-Yes, if the original data controller allows an app to transfer and store personal data, that data can exist in more than one Pod.
+Yes, the same data point can exist in more than one Pod.
+You can choose to have more than one Pod deliberately, for example for work and for home, in which case, some data may be relevant to both settings.
+You can also choose to have a single Pod and give selective access.
+Some data is relevant to multiple users so may be replicated in a slightly different way in another person’s Pod.
+For example, if you have a conversation with someone the data may be stored in both your Pod and the Pod of the person you spoke with.

 ## Does Solid mean we won’t need so many password?
 Yes.
 When you use Solid you can use applications that would interact with your Pod and therefore the login mechanism would be much simpler than having to create accounts on each and every service.
 However, you will still have to manage what data you would like to share with each application.